 The overall time to complete the process depends upon how quickly the CDL driver completes steps 1, 2, and 3.
 Once those are complete, TSA’s goal for Step 4 is to provide a response within 30-45 days of receiving the information and fingerprints provided.
 If an individual has not received any correspondence from DPS after 45 days from the date of their fingerprinting then the individual should email DPS or contact the Customer Service Center to ask about the status of their HME application.

 The following individuals are not eligible to apply for an HME:

 Step 1: Complete and submit your HME application at the Driver License Office

-The first step in the HME process is for the CDL driver to complete and submit the Texas Hazardous Materials Endorsement Application to the Driver License Office.
+The first step in the HME process is for the CDL driver to complete and submit the Texas Hazardous Materials Endorsement Application to the Driver License Office and provide:

 DPS will issue a CDL without the HME or with a 90-day temporary endorsement until TSA completes the threat assessment if the individual:

 At the time of issuance or renewal, the individual will be provided the contact information for a fingerprinting location to begin the security threat assessment.
 Individuals may not initiate the fingerprinting process until the driver has completed the HME application process at the Driver License office.
 Failure to complete the HME application process at the Driver License Office may cause significant delay in processing the security threat assessment.

 Step 2: Complete and Pass the Hazardous Materials Exam